Quafadas/vecxt/site/docs/_docs/bounds.check.md

 ---
 title: Bounds Checks
 ---
+# Rationale

 In performance sensitive vector applications, bounds checking may be an unwelcome overhead.

+# Mechanism

+This bounds checking mechansim is an inline given `Boolean`, which reduces to an inline `if` _at compile time_.
+So if you turn bounds checking off, the compiler doesn't generate the code.
+No code => zero runtime overhead.

+# Implications and use

-It is left to the developer, to decide whether, or where this is wanted or not.
-A boolean is required as a context (given) parameter to some operations.
+It is left to the developer, to decide whether, or where BoundsChecks are wanted or not.
+A boolean is required as a context (given) parameter.

 In this case, we disable bounds checks, maximising performance.